libigl/libigl/README.md

 ## Known Issues
 We really heavily on Eigen.
 Nearly all inputs and outputs are Eigen matrices of some kind.
-However, we currently _only_ support Eigen's default column-major ordering.
+However, we currently _only_ officially support Eigen's default column-major ordering.
 That means, we **do not** expect our code to work for matrices using the `Eigen::RowMajor` flag.
 If you can, change definitions like:

 ```cpp
 Eigen::Matrix<double, Eigen::Dynamic, 3, Eigen::RowMajor> A;